vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 Br.
 III, 13.
 28. Br.
 II.
 16. 11 and Kubjasrama-(a Visnusthāna with an M. 114.
 10 state that the 9th dvipa

 extent of one yojana) K. II.
-35. of Bharatavarşa extends from Ku 33-35.
+35. of Bharatavarṣa extends from Ku 33-35.

 mārī to the source of the Ganges, Kubjāvana-P. I. 39.34